Dudley Andrew

 James Dudley Andrew (born July 28, 1945) is an American film theorist, particularly specializing in world cinema, aesthetics, and French cinema.
 He is R. Selden Rose Professor Emeritus of Film and Comparative Literature at Yale University, where he has taught since the year 2000.

 Education

 Andrew earned a BA from the University of Notre Dame in 1967, an MFA from Columbia University in 1969, and a Ph.D from the University of Iowa in 1972.
 He studied English and philosophy before learning filmmaking.

 Career

-Before moving to Yale, he taught for thirty years at the University of Iowa.
+Before moving to Yale University, Andrew taught for thirty years at the University of Iowa.
 Andrew's works have been widely translated, including into French, Spanish, Portuguese, Chinese, Korean, Arabic, Persian, Turkish, Serbo-Croatian, and Polish.

-Awards
+Awards and distinctions

-He has been awarded a Guggenheim Fellowship and was named a Commandeur in the Ordre des Arts et des Lettres by the French Ministry of Culture, its highest distinction.
+Andrew has been awarded a Guggenheim Fellowship and was named a Commandeur in the Ordre des Arts et des Lettres by the French Ministry of Culture, its highest distinction.
 In 2006, he was elected a Fellow of the American Academy of Arts and Sciences.
 In 2011, he received the Society for Cinema and Media Studies Distinguished Career Achievement Award.

+Andrew is known for his theory that there are three modes of adaptation in film.
+These are borrowing, meaning re-creating the feeling of the original, which is used just for inspiration; the use of unaltered fragments; and "fidelity and transformation", adapting the whole text and its meaning.